miztiik/cloudera-On-Docker/docker-image-build/hadoop/clouderaBaseNode/README.md

-# Docker container for Cloudera Manager Server
+# Docker container for Cloudera Base Nodes

 This docker files shows how to build your own base image for various cloudera components running on Centos6.6